osherjacobs/LabWork_Findings/badsuccessor-writeup.md

 This writeup documents the attack chain, the lab environment required to reproduce it, and the detection telemetry generated at each stage.

 Microsoft classified CVE-2025-53779 as a "relative path traversal" — an abstraction of the concept applied to authorization context rather than filesystem paths.
 The more accurate framing is identity inheritance abuse: the KDC treats a low-privilege dMSA as the authorized successor to a high-privilege principal, issuing keys and PAC accordingly.
-Yuval Gordon's own description — "the unintended heir to a high-privilege identity" — is more precise than the CVE classification.
+Yuval Gordon's own description — "the unintended heir to a high-privilege identity" — is semantically more precise than the CVE classification.

 ---